Istanbul is where continents collide.

 Birmingham Airport’s great central location means travelling to the airport is easy and convenient.
 If you choose to drive to the airport, we have 7 car parks to choose from that are all easily accessible from the terminal building.
 Pre-book your car parking space online for great savings and peace of mind.

 If you would rather travel on public transport to the airport, that’s possible too.
-Trains run to Birmingham International Station, where you can jump on a free and frequent Air Rail Link which gets you to the terminal building in 2 minutes.
+Trains run to Birmingham International Station, where you can jump on a free and frequent Air-Rail which gets you to the terminal building in 2 minutes.

 Arriving at Istanbul Airport